frau-azadeh/mdf-price-dashboard/README.md

 ![License](https://img.shields.io/badge/License-MIT-orange)

 ## 🚀 Overview
-Rebar Price Dashboard is a **modern frontend web application** that visualizes rebar pricing trends and forecasts.
+Mdf Price Dashboard is a **modern frontend web application** that visualizes rebar pricing trends and forecasts.
 It integrates with the `.NET API` and the `Python Analysis Service` to provide real-time analytics in a clean UI.

 ---